-Since 1995 the PLC has been the voice of Maine’s Logging industry.
-The PLC is Maine’s only trade organization which exists to give independent logging contractors and sole proprietors a voice in the rapidly changing forest industry.
+Since 1995 the PLC has been the voice of the logging industry.
+The PLC is the region’s only trade organization which exists to give independent logging contractors and sole proprietors a voice in the rapidly changing forest industry.
 Our Board is made up entirely of loggers, making us a logging organization that is run by loggers for loggers.

-Promote logging as a profession, advocate for logging professionals, cultivate responsible forest management, and sustain a strong forest products industry.
+Promote logging as a profession, advocate for logging professionals, cultivate responsible forest management, promote safe working practices and sustain a strong forest products industry.

-Maine’s loggers are well qualified to meet future challenges.
-They have a tremendous work ethic, a diverse set of skills, many years of experience, exceptional problem solving abilities, perseverance; are innovative and creative, and are always developing new ways to overcome obstacles.
+The Northeast’s loggers are well qualified to meet future challenges.
+They have a tremendous work ethic, a diverse set of skills, many years of experience, exceptional problem-solving abilities, perseverance; are innovative and creative, and are always developing new ways to overcome obstacles.

-Although many challenges lie ahead, the future is bright for Maine’s highly adaptive, talented and evolving logging industry.
-A unified PLC will work to sustain timber, wood, and fiber production as a core of the State’s economy; provides stable, well-paying forest products employment; supports recreation and tourism; protects air and water quality; and maintains wildlife and plant habitats within its forests.
+Although many challenges lie ahead, the future is bright for the Northeast’s highly adaptive, talented and evolving logging industry.
+A unified PLC will work to sustain timber, wood, and fiber production as a core of the region’s economy; promote safe working conditions; provide stable, well-paying forest products employment; supports recreation and tourism; protects air and water quality; and maintains wildlife and plant habitats within its forests.